1. I went to Bowdoin [same question to any other affiliate school].Will I feel comfortable at the “Williams Club?”

 15.Can I just join the gym without becoming a Club member?

 Yes, if a member is visiting the Club for dining, events, or any other reason, they are welcome to bring guests with them.Please note that only members can pay for meals and beverages.

-Additionally, members are free at any time to sponsor guests who wish to visit the Club on their own.If you have friends, family, colleagues, etc., who are visiting NYC and would like to make use of our overnight rooms or any other facilities, all you need to do is let us know.We’ll then create a guest account, complete with membership card, for that guest during the specified time range of their visit, granting them full access to the Club’s facilities and services.
+Additionally, members are free at any time to sponsor guests who wish to visit the Club on their own.If you have friends, family, colleagues, etc., who are visiting NYC and would like to make use of our overnight rooms or any other facilities, all you need to do is let us know.We’ll then create a guest account, complete with membership card, for that guest during the specified time range of their visit, granting them access to the Club’s facilities and services.
 Please click here for full details regarding our guest policy.

 17.Are there any special categories of membership?

 No, everyone is treated the same, and all Club members enjoy full access to all of the services, facilities, programs, and reciprocal clubs involved with membership.Membership costs vary based on undergraduate class year; residence & workplace location; and a number of possible discount criteria, but the benefits included with membership are the same for all members.

 18.Why don’t you quote membership costs on the web site?